Who we are

 - Reached 1.2 million people through our efforts to raise awareness about human rights, protection and gender-based violence.

 - Supported 27,827 village saving and loan association (VSLA) members.
-VSLA participants saved more than 1 million USD.
+VSLA participants saved more than $1 million.

 - Supported 16,177 schools, education centers, vocational training centers and safe healing and learning spaces.

 In the United States in 2018, the IRC: